-Use it correctly, and a blog can be an excellent source of both traffic and links.
-However, while I’d never discourage you from creating the sort of content that can boost your traffic and potentially bring in links that will help you to climb further up the search engine’s rankings, on their own, traffic and/or links are not going to make a difference to your bottom line.
+A blog can be an excellent source of both traffic and links.
+However, while I’d never discourage you from creating the sort of content that boosts your traffic and builds links, on their own, traffic and/or links are not going to make a difference to your bottom line.

 On that note, I’m going to take a wild guess that you’re here because you want your blog to do more than bring in traffic – you want it to drive sales, too.
 Well, don’t worry – there are plenty of ways to get your blog working harder for you.

 1. The How-To

 The how-to blog post is generally (though not always) a step-by-step guide that takes readers through a particular process.
 The best ones are based around clear, easy-to-follow instructions, and include images or videos that help to illustrate each step.
 They should also be easy to skim through, so readers can quickly find a particular instruction.

 Of course, we know that traffic alone won’t make us money.
 Real results happen when we’re able to convert that traffic.